Coffee Toffee Ice Cream

 xoxo ~Sue

 Coffee Toffee Ice Cream is my kind of dessert on a warm sunny day.
-This homemade ice cream recipe combines the classic ingredients plus strong coffee and chopped up toffee bars.
-Perfect for coffee obsessed peeps like me!
+This homemade ice cream recipe combines a classic sweet cream base plus strong coffee and chopped-up toffee bars.
+Perfect for coffee-obsessed peeps like me!

 Print Pin Rate